 Employees working for companies that provide student loan repayment assistance as a benefit may be able to get even more out of that perk by refinancing their student loans at lower interest rates, freeing up more of their income to save for retirement.

 There are two different approaches to refinancing student loans to save more for retirement:

 - Lower your monthly payment.
 Borrowers can lower their monthly student loan payments by refinancing into loans with lower interest rates and longer repayment terms.
 So if you’re not able to take advantage of an employer match on your 401(k), lowering your monthly payment could help you do that.

 - Borrowers who use Credible to refinance into loans with longer repayment terms have lowered their monthly payment and interest rate.
 The tradeoff of to that approach is that the total cost of repayment can climb.

 - Accelerate your loan payoff.
 If you’re already able to take advantage of an employer 401(k) match, refinancing into a loan with a shorter repayment term can allow you to pay your student loans off faster.

 - Lenders competing through the Credible marketplace offer loan terms as short as five years.
 Another advantage of this strategy is that the shorter the loan term, the lower the interest rate offered by most lenders, and the greater the overall savings.

-- Borrowers who chose a loan with a shorter repayment term in order to get the lowest interest rate and maximize overall savings reduced their interest rate by 1.71 percentage points and will pay $18,668 less over the life of their new loan, on average.
-In order to do that, they need to increase their monthly payment by an average of $151.
+- Borrowers who choose a loan with a shorter repayment term in order to get the lowest interest rate and maximize overall savings can save thousands in interest over the life of their loan.
+In order to do that, they sometimes need to increase their monthly payment.